Emily Stewart at Vox.com made a mistake about monopoly power in America. She wrote that

 Amazon… could eventually become so big that it can control what shipping companies such as FedEx and UPS charge it, and, in areas where it becomes a dominant buyer of labor, could contribute to pushing employee wages down.

-One reason Amazon (and most other big retailers) gets better prices than smaller retailers is that Amazon handles much of its own shipping in house.
-In particular, Amazon tries to handle most of the long-distance shipping by distributing goods to its regional warehouses located around the country that reduce the distance and time of delivery that Amazon has to pay the shipping companies to do.
-Here is a map showing some of Amazon’s physical locations in 2017:
+One reason Amazon (and most other big retailers) gets better prices than smaller retailers is that they handle much of their own shipping in house.
+For example, Amazon tries to handle most of the long-distance shipping by distributing goods to its regional warehouses located around the country that reduce the distance and time of delivery that Amazon has to pay the shipping companies to do.
+Here is a map showing some of Amazon’s physical locations in 2017 although the purple warehouses are the only relevant locations for shipping purposes:

 Amazon has been trying to vertically integrate more and more of the delivery process to increase speed and reduce costs and gain more advantage over not only the delivery companies, but smaller retailers as well.

-Other than that error, the rest of Emily’s essay gives useful information about monopolization (bullet points added for emphasis):
+Other than that error, the rest of Emily’s essay gives useful information about the creeping monopolization of the economy (bullet points added for emphasis):

 On Monday, the Open Markets Institute, an anti-monopoly think tank based in Washington, DC, released a new report on what it calls America’s “concentration crisis.”
 The report details how a variety of industries, ranging from cat food and jelly to domestic airlines and cellphone providers, have come to be dominated by just a handful of actors in recent years.